JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7938 days**.

-And here is a just a random fact -  **In 1929, the Coca-Cola slogan was "The Pause That Refreshes."**.
+And here is a just a random fact -  **Robert Wadlow is the tallest man recorded in history.
+He grew to be eight feet and eleven inches and weighed 490 pounds when he died**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)